Zywave/booster/src/_areas/design-system/patterns/empty-states.md

 Empty states help guide a user when interacting with an empty table and help them accomplish their next course of action.
 A title and body text is required within an empty state in a Table.

-For detailed documentation on Cards, [view the design specs tables](https://booster.zywave.dev/design-system/components/tables/?tab=usage "https\://booster.zywave.dev/design-system/components/tables/?tab=usage")
+For detailed documentation on Tables, \[view the Table design specs](/design-system/components/tables/?tab=usage "/design-system/components/tables/?tab=usage")

 ![](/images/emptystate_table.svg)